Lazy-Coder-03/auto-boids/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

-This README update includes information about the `Food` class, its attributes, and how to use it.
-It's now part of the project's documentation.
+This README.md file provides a comprehensive overview of your AutoBoids project, including installation instructions, information about the `AutoBoid` and `Food` classes, and guidance on contributing to the project.
+You can use this as a starting point and customize it further to suit your project's needs.